 DIRECT STAFFORD OR PARENT PLUS LOAN RECIPIENTS

 When the student and/or parent completes all of the applicable loan requirements (e.g. Loan Request Form, Loan Entrance Interview, MPN, etc.), the loan(s) will be disbursed electronically to the student’s school account no earlier than 10 days prior to the start of the semester, provided that the student is registered at the enrollment level for which they were awarded.
-The student will be notified when the loan funds have been credited to the student’s account.
 Any residual amounts will either be refunded to the student by check which will be mailed by the Central Bursar’s Office in approximately two weeks after disbursement or directly deposited to the student’s bank account in approximately 5-7 business days via direct deposit if the student had signed up for “eRefunds.”